sudo-self/Rpi-shairport-sync/README.md

 Shairport Sync reads settings from a configuration file at `/etc/shairport-sync.conf` (note that in FreeBSD it will be at `/usr/local/etc/shairport-sync.conf`).
 When you run `$sudo make install`, a sample configuration file is installed or updated at `/etc/shairport-sync.conf.sample` (`/usr/local/etc/shairport-sync.conf.sample` in FreeBSD).
 This contains all the setting groups and all the settings available, but they all are commented out (comments begin with `//`) so that default values are used.
 The file contains explanations of the settings, useful hints and suggestions.
 In addition, if the file doesn't already exist, a default configuration is installed, which should work in almost any system with a sound card.

 Settings in the configuration file are grouped.
 For instance, there is a `general` group within which you can use the `name` tag to set the service name.
-Suppose you wanted to set the name of the service to `Front Room` asd give the service the password `secret`, then you should do the following:
+Suppose you wanted to set the name of the service to `Front Room` and give the service the password `secret`, then you should do the following:

 ```
 general =